asengupta/avishek.net/_posts/2023-01-22-every-developer-is-an-economist.md

     - Cost of higher latency leading to lower service capacity (if the microservice is part of a workflow): Decreased cash inflow, depending upon if you ever reach the load limits of the service before other parts of the system start to fail
     - Cost of fixing bugs: New cash outflow, depending upon complexity of the microservice
     - Cost of Integrations:
     - Single or Few-Time Cash Flows
       - Cost of development: New cash outflow
       - Cost of deployment setup: New cash outflow (ideally should be as low as possible)
+    - Option Premium
+      - Architecture Seam

 **Causal Graph**